b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 }
 ```
 ---
-- this is an extract from the angular.json file
+- this is an extract from the angular.json file of another project.
-- The replacement file is not compiled linted / tested with the rest of the application
-- fileReplacements are a way to replace a file in your build process
+- fileReplacements are a way to replace a file during your build process
-- this means the "server" file are not compiled / tested with the rest of the application
+- It is bad because the replacement file is not compiled linted / tested / run in dev mode with the rest of the application

 ##### Another (good) solution